Maccabi Tel Aviv F.C.: Out on loan

+Other players under contract

-Internationals 2022–23
+Internationals 2025–26

-Only up to Six non-Israeli nationals can be in an Israeli club squad (only five can play at the same time).
+Only up to six non-Israeli nationals can be in an Israeli club squad (only five can play at the same time).
 Those with Jewish ancestry, married to an Israeli or have played in Israel for an extended period of time, can claim a passport or permanent residency which would allow them to play with Israeli status.